Search This Blog

 Sawmill Cottage - Station Road (Was sawmill near junction Victoria Road, Duchess Place. )

 Seeburn House - Station Road Alt: Seaburn.
-The premises of Horace Lacey, haulage contractor.
+The premises of Horace Lacey, haulage contractor, or adjacent to.

 Shanklin Cottage - Dedmere Road